lwmqn/qnode/README.md

 // Do not change the device attributes with direct assigments, i.e., qnode.lifetime = 2000.

-// Use qnode.setDevAttrs() to change attributes, and qnode will automatically check if it
+// Use qnode.update() to change attributes, and qnode will automatically check if it
 // needs to publish an update message to the Server.
 ```